Guide · Published Apr 26, 2026 · 27 min read

 By Joao Da Silva, Co-Founder of friction AI

-When we audited 40 SaaS brands' Layer 1 visibility across two GPT generations (gpt-4o and gpt-5.2), only 12 of 40 (30%) cleanly passed all three sub-tests.
+When we audited 40 SaaS brands' Layer 1 visibility across two GPT generations (gpt-4o and gpt-5.2), only 12 of 40 (30%) cleanly passed all three sub-tests (full methodology + dataset).
 The bottleneck was not the model.
 The same 12 brands passed under both generations; the model upgrade did not move the number.
 The binding constraint was the Knowledge Graph entity, which does not change when you upgrade your LLM.
 Every dollar a team spends on Layer 2 and Layer 3 work is wasted while their Layer 1 entity foundation is missing, because AI cannot recommend a brand it cannot recognize.

-This guide walks the audit you can run yourself in under an hour, the 15 prompts you should track quarterly, and the playbook for what to fix once you see the results.
+This guide walks the 4-step audit framework you can run yourself in under an hour, the 15 starter prompts you should track quarterly, and the playbook for what to fix once you see the results.

 What is an AI visibility audit?

 An AI visibility audit is a structured test of how large language models (ChatGPT, Claude, Perplexity, Gemini) recognize, rank, and recommend your brand.
-The audit measures three sequential layers of AI behavior, because a brand can pass one and silently fail another.
+It runs in four sequential steps: set up the right prompts, run and track responses across models, analyze the gaps, then fix and repeat.
+Quarterly cadence is the floor:

 Unlike a Google rank check, AI visibility is a moving target.
 Search interest in "AI Visibility" grew 11.5x in the 12 months ending April 2026, and "Answer Engine Optimization" grew 5.9x (Google Trends, internal pull, Apr 2026).

 One ChatGPT query is a single roll of a loaded die.
-AI responses vary across runs, across models, and across phrasings.
-Even between gpt-4o and gpt-5.2 in our 40-brand audit, individual brands flipped between PASS and FAIL.
-Linear was unrecognized by gpt-4o but correctly identified by gpt-5.2.
-Celest's web search ranking dropped on the newer model.
-A structured audit averaged across multiple runs produces direction.
-A single query produces anxiety.
+AI responses vary across runs, models, and phrasings.
+In our 40-brand audit, individual brands flipped between PASS and FAIL across gpt-4o and gpt-5.2 — Linear was unrecognized by 4o but correctly identified by 5.2.
+A structured 4-step audit averaged across runs produces direction; a single query produces anxiety.

 The reference work here comes from Omniscient Digital.
 Their team analyzed 25,755 AI citations across 200 prompts and identified five universal BoFu prompt patterns that generalize across e-commerce, SaaS, services, and healthcare (Omniscient Digital, 2025).
 The takeaway is not that you need 200 prompts of your own.
 It is that the shape of a real audit is structured, repeated, and read across runs, not extracted from one screenshot.